dlizarra/spring-boot-cxf-integration-noxml/README.md

 ### Deploying and accessing the web service
 Just run `mvn spring-boot:run` as usuall with a Spring Boot webapp and access the web service at `http://localhost:8080/cxf-servlet-url/endpoint-url`.

-And that's all there is to develop a contract-first JAX-WS SOAP web service with Spring Boot and CXF with absolutely no XML configuration.
+And those were all the steps needed to develop a contract-first JAX-WS SOAP web service with Spring Boot and CXF with absolutely no XML configuration.